Quantum representation of finite groups: Group to Quantum Circuits

-For the first method, for a finite group $G$, suppose we are given a faithful complex representation.
-We can use the method in Ref. \cite{zee2016group} to transform it into unitary representation $\widetilde{\rho}$, that for each $g \in G$, $\widetilde{\rho}\left(g\right)$ is a $m\times m$ matrix with complex entries.
-Then we can construct another unitary and faithful representation $\rho: G \longrightarrow U\left(d\right)$ with a higher dimension by directly summing it with other unitary representation $\sigma_i$ (not necessarily faithful)
+For a finite group $G$, suppose we are given a faithful complex representation.
+We can use the method in Ref. \cite{zee2016group} to transform it into a unitary representation $\widetilde{\rho}$, such that for each $g \in G$, $\widetilde{\rho}\left(g\right)$ is an $l\times l$ matrix with complex entries.
+Then we can construct another unitary and faithful representation $\rho: G \longrightarrow U\left(d\right)$ with a higher dimension by directly summing it with other unitary representations $\sigma_i$ (not necessarily faithful)

-In the proof of Theorem \ref{th}, $\rho$ is the mapping from $G$ to permutation matrices of dimension $d$, where no extra $\sigma_i$ is needed.
-When translated into quantum circuits, this type of operator will provide an advantage by physically implementing $n$-control-qubit \textit{Toffoli} gates \cite{monz2009realization}.
+In the proof of Theorem \ref{th}, $\rho$ is the mapping from $G$ to the permutation matrices of dimension $d$, where no extra $\sigma_i$ is required.
+When translated into quantum circuits, this type of operator provides an advantage by physically implementing $n$-control-qubit \textit{Toffoli} gates \cite{monz2009realization}.

-The trivial representation can be chosen as $\sigma_i$ for simplicity, like in Eq. (\ref{eq_Ug}), where every element $g \in G$ is mapped into $I_k$.
-The dimension $k$ can be a number adapting to the quantum system, such as $k=d-m$.
+The trivial representation can be chosen as $\sigma_i$ for simplicity, as in Eq. (\ref{eq_Ug}), where each element $g \in G$ is mapped into $I_k$.
+The dimension $k$ can be a number adapting to the quantum system, such as $k=d-l$.

 The extra advantage of using the identity matrix to enlarge the representation is that it eliminates the effect of the global phase.
 In the faithful representation $\widetilde{\rho}$, every element of $G$ is mapped into a different matrix.
 On the other hand, in the trivial representation, all elements are mapped into $I_k$.
 Therefore, in the representation $\rho$, the identity element $e$ is the only element mapped into $I_{d}$.
 It does not exist an element $g$ in $G$ that verifies $\rho\left(g\right)=\exp\left({i\theta}\right)I_{d}$ with $\theta\neq 0$ because one block of the full matrix must be maintained as $I_k$.